JuliaLang/www.julialang.org/blog/2022/08/julia-1.8-highlights.md

 *Simeon Schaub*

-Non-constant global variables in Julia comes with a performance penalty because the compiler cannot reason about their type since they during runtime can be reassinged to another object of some other type.
+Non-constant global variables in Julia come with a performance penalty because the compiler cannot reason about their type since they during runtime can be reassigned to another object of some other type.
 In Julia 1.8, it is now possible to specify the type of a non-constant global variable using the `x::T` syntax where `T` is the type of the global.
 Trying to re-assign the variable to an object of another type errors:

 ```julia-repl